Ping's Bubba Watson picked up his second green jacket in three years, winning the 78th Masters.

 New head design, new racing stripes, new shaft, but what did we make of the new performance?

 We met Marty Jertson to get behind the tech in the i25 driver, woods, hybrid & iron

-Ping's latest high-MOI putter featuring Ping's latest TR face and adjustability.
+Ping's high-MOI putter features latest TR face and adjustability.

 It says 3 wood on the sole, but Ping call it a "versatile driver alternative".